aifartist/EndlessDreams/README.md

 **Oct 30, 2023**: Deepfakes had been around for awhile.
 But not real-time generated DeepFakes.
 Here is a poorly lit crude early demo of mine: [RT DF Demo](https://www.reddit.com/r/StableDiffusion/comments/17kekea/demo_of_realtime15fps_camera_capture_plus_sd/)
 **Nov 5, 2023**: Coined the term [RTSD](https://www.reddit.com/r/StableDiffusion/comments/17ovxqq/rtsd_real_time_stable_diffusion_powered_by_lcm/) and demoed the ability to, in real-time, generate images on the fly as one changed the prompt or other paramaters using sliders.
 Instant feedback vs making a change, clicking generate and then waiting.

+## Convergence
+Soon afterwards all that I've learn about performance and other ideas coalesced in the multimodal experience of EndlessDreams.
+It has been a bumpy ride.

 My Twitter where you can see some older demoes:  https://x.com/Dan50412374/
 My YouTube channel with my first try at a YouTube demo: https://www.youtube.com/watch?v=irUpybVgdDY

+Enjoy EndlessDreams.
+It is my fault and my fault alone for sitting on this for so long.
+It was a breakthrough when I first created it and all I ask is for people to give it a look.

 There are a number of reasons I'm starting with "no license".
 I'll only mentions this one: I gave a screen share demo of this to a guy that does Hackathons.
 He recorded my demo, and having not written a line of code of this, he posted it on Linked-in as one of his projects.
 I got mentioned as a member of his team.
 Egads.
-Enjoy EndlessDreams.
-It is my fault and my fault alone for sitting on this for so long.
-If was a breakthrough when I first created it and all I ask is for people to give it a look.